fditraglia/treatment-effects-site/content/beyond.md

 ## Overview
 This is the website for my [summer school course](https://ouess.web.ox.ac.uk/september-summer-school) which will take place at Oxford in Sepember 2024.
 For more information about the summer school see the [course brochure](https://ouess.web.ox.ac.uk/sites/default/files/ouess/documents/media/september_summer_school_final_1.pdf).
 If you're interested in attending, you can [apply here](https://docs.google.com/forms/d/11FbbGxtKZuLp4DX4hgfKaHv5JDOmRrK9v9SiVHviqVY/viewform?edit_requested=true).
-The materials listed below are from the 2023 version of the course.
-The 2024 version will be similar with a few small additions and changes.

 ## Pre-reading